starhound/Bayonet_Inventory/README.md

 When a user "submits" their form, a XLSX file is generated using the data from the form.
 A email is also sent to the user containing a copy of their XLSX file.
 These XLSX files can then be further manipulated to get total counts, or whatever you want/need.

-Current known issue: refreshing a form erases all data entered (unless its a saved page it seems).
+Current known issue: refreshing a form erases all data entered (unless its a saved page it seems), html generate module gets called twice on flask run (not the end of the world but is an issue).

 This is in no way a perfect Flask app, but is very minimal and lightweight.
 Can be easily ran from AWS EC2, simply create a virtual enviornment and import all required files from this repo into it.